Salvadel/soc-homelab-environment/architecture/architecture-overview.md

 Kali Linux serves as the simulated threat actor machine.
 It is used to perform attack exercises against the Windows 11 endpoint, such as network scanning, brute force attacks, and exploitation attempts.
 No Wazuh agent is installed on Kali, as it is the source of attacks rather than a monitored endpoint.
 Kali has no special configuration beyond static IP assignment and standard package updates.
 Full setup details are documented in [Kali Linux Setup](../setup/kali-setup.md).

 ### Ubuntu Server - SOAR (192.168.100.40)
 Ubuntu Server - SOAR runs the full SOAR stack for the lab, including Shuffle for automation workflows and TheHive for case management.
-When Wazuh generates an alert, it triggers a Shuffle webhook, which automatically creates a case in TheHive and sends a Slack notification to the analyst.
+When Wazuh generates an alert, it triggers a Shuffle webhook, which enriches the alert data by querying VirusTotal and AbuseIPDB for IOC context, automatically creates a case in TheHive with the enriched findings, and sends a Slack notification to the analyst.
 This automates the first stage of alert triage and replicates the kind of SOAR pipeline used in real SOC environments.
-Full installation details are documented in [Ubuntu Server — SOAR Setup](../setup/soar-server-setup.md), [Shuffle Setup](../setup/shuffle-setup.md), and [TheHive Setup](../setup/thehive-setup.md).
+Full installation details are documented in [Ubuntu Server - SOAR Setup](../setup/soar-server-setup.md), [Shuffle Setup](../setup/shuffle-setup.md), and [TheHive Setup](../setup/thehive-setup.md).

 ## Security Monitoring Stack

 The monitoring and response pipeline works as follows.
 The Wazuh agent installed on Windows 11 continuously collects Windows Event Logs and Sysmon logs from the endpoint.
 These logs are forwarded in real time over the LAN Segment to the Wazuh Manager running on Ubuntu Server — SIEM (192.168.100.10).
 The Wazuh Manager processes incoming logs against its built-in detection ruleset and generates alerts for suspicious or noteworthy activity.
-When a qualifying alert fires, a webhook triggers Shuffle on Ubuntu Server - SOAR (192.168.100.40), which runs an automated workflow to create a case in TheHive and send a Slack notification to the analyst.
+When a qualifying alert fires, a webhook triggers Shuffle on Ubuntu Server - SOAR (192.168.100.40), which runs an automated workflow to enrich the alert with IOC data from VirusTotal and AbuseIPDB, create a case in TheHive with the enriched findings, and send a Slack notification to the analyst.
 The analyst then investigates the case through the TheHive dashboard and cross references findings in the Wazuh dashboard.
 This setup replicates a complete SOC detection and response workflow - from attack through detection, automation, case creation, and investigation.
 Full details on the monitoring stack are documented in [Wazuh Agent Setup](../setup/wazuh-agent-setup.md) and [Sysmon Setup](../setup/sysmon-setup.md).

 ## Design Decisions & Rationale